Generic Name: avanafil (Oral route)

 It is important that you tell all of your doctors that you take avanafil.
 If you need emergency medical care for a heart problem, it is important that your doctor knows when you last took avanafil.

 Do not use this medicine if you are also using a nitrate medicine, often used to treat angina (chest pain) or high blood pressure.
-Nitrate medicines include nitroglycerin, isosorbide, Imdur®, Nitro-Bid®, Nitrostat®, Nitro-Dur®, Transderm Nitro®, Nitrol® Ointment, and Nitrolingual® Spray.
+Nitrate medicines include nitroglycerin, isosorbide, Imdur®, Nitro-Bid®, Nitro-Dur®, Nitrol® Ointment, Nitrolingual® Spray, Nitrostat®, and Transderm Nitro®.
 Some illegal ("street") drugs called "poppers" (such as amyl nitrate, butyl nitrate, or nitrite) also contain nitrates.
+Do not use this medicine if you also use riociguat (Adempas®).

 It is important to tell your doctor about any heart problems you have now or may have had in the past.
 This medicine can cause serious side effects in patients with heart problems.